MRCIEU/metaboprep/README.md

 3. Estimate feature missingness and exclude extreme features, those with a missingness >= 0.80 (or 80%)
 4. Re-estimate sample missingness and exclude samples >= user defined threshold (units: 0.2 or 20% missing) **(derived variables excluded)**
 5. Re-estimate feature missingness and exclude features >= user defined threshold (units: 0.2 or 20% missing)
+6. Estimate total sum abundance/area (the sum of all values) for each individual
+	* first z-transform each distribution
+	* second shift the mean of each distribution to the absolute minimum of ALL observed values
-6. Estimate total peak area (the sum of all values) for each individual using complete features only and exclude samples >= user defined threshold (units: +/- SD from mean)  **(derived variables excluded)**
+7. TSA sample exclusion using a user defined threshold (units: +/- SD from mean)  **(derived variables excluded)**
 	* To ignore this step set to NA in parameter file
+8. Identify outlier values for each feature using a user defined threshold (units: +/- IQR from median)
+9. User define what to do with outliers **for the purposes of deriving the PCs only**
+	* "leave_be" which means the outlier values will be left as they are.
+	* "turn_NA" which means they will be median imputed for the PCA.
+	* "winsorize" to the 100th quantile of all remaining (non-outlier values).
-8. Build feature:feature correlation matrix on filtered data derived from steps 1-6 above **(derived variables excluded)**
+10. Build feature:feature correlation matrix on filtered data derived from steps 1-6 above **(derived variables excluded)**
 	* To be included a feature must have a minimun of 50 observations, or N*0.8 observations if data set includes less than 50 individuals.
-9. Identify "independent" features using data from step 8 and user defined tree cut height.
+11. Identify "independent" features using data from step 8 and user defined tree cut height.
 	* we retain the feature with the least missingness within a cluster, otherwise we select the first feature in the list.
-10. Estimate principal components using indpendent features from step 9, and exclude on samples >= user defined threshold (units: +/- SD from the mean)
+12. Estimate principal components using independent features from step 9
+13. PC outlier samples exclusions using user defined threshold (units: +/- SD from the mean)
-11. If the data is from Metabolon we place the xenobiotic metabolites back into the filtered data set.
+14. If the data is from Metabolon we place the xenobiotic metabolites back into the filtered data set.

 **NOTE: Derived variable are those that are ratios or percentanges of two or more features already present in a data set, such as those found in Nightingale data.**

-## PDF Report includes
+## HTML Report includes

 *---example figures provided for illustration---*